ECCC-MSC/open-data/docs/readme_en.md

 ## Frequently Asked Questions

-The most frequently asked questions about MSC's open data are collected in an [FAQ](faq/readme_en.md).
-If you cannot find the answer to your question, please contact us].
+The most frequently asked questions about MSC's open data are collected in a [FAQ](faq/readme_en.md).
+If you cannot find the answer to your question, please contact us.

 ## Contact us